slowernews/wisdom-tldr/README.md

 *'Fuck, don't give a fuck and don't be fucked over.'*

-Four general advices:
+Five general advices:
 *'A prophet has no honour in his own country.' -- Bible (John 4: 44)*
 *'The root of our problems is our inability to let go.' -- Leo Babauta*
 *'Avoiding conflict will not keep peace, will rot it.' -- EF*
 *'Life is a balancing act.'*
+*'If more information was the answer we’d all be billionaires with six packs.' -- Derek Sivers*

 Two practical advices:
 *'Have more than one child.'*